barrettotte/coulomb/README.md

 # coulomb

-My dev/ctf environment

-Based on Debian 12.2.0

-Ideally, I want this to be a standalone setup and not just on a VM.
+My WIP dev env

 ## VM

+Eventually I want this to be a standalone setup and not just on a VM.

-- Basic debian install
+- Ubuntu 22.04, minimal install, install 3rd drivers
 - 256GB disk
 - 16GB RAM
 - 1 processor, 8 cores per processor
-- XFCE desktop

-## TODO:
+## To Do

 - firefox bookmarks
+- additional desktop env config
+- useful aliases
+- vim config
+- follow linux from scratch

 ## After `setup.sh`